 - Praise God that he remains faithful as the SIM team copes with many changes over the past several months.

-- For the Lord to provide the funds needed to complete the building project.
+- The Lord will provide the funds needed to complete the building project.

-- That the SIM ministry will continue to bear fruit for years to come.
+- That this SIM ministry will continue to bear fruit for years to come.